atabel/server-mocker/README.md

 # server-mocker

-Mock responses from your API.
-Useful for testing / development
+Create a mocked http server for your webapp tests and development

 <!-- TOC depthFrom:2 -->